Was a pretty good rugby player in his day, still remembered in Limerick City for his tackling ability.

 After giving up drinking alcohol for a time in the 1970s, Harris put a bottle of vodka in every room in his house in London.
 The temptation was huge but he didn't touch a drop.

-Producers were initially reluctant to cast Harris as King Arthur in Camelot (1967) due to his limited singing ability.
+Producers were initially reluctant to cast him as King Arthur in Camelot (1967) due to his limited singing ability.
 Harris was cast after Richard Burton, who had played the part on Broadway in 1961, demanded too much money.
-The Irish actor insisted on doing his own singing live and later enjoyed a successful pop career, touring America in 1972.
+Harris insisted on doing his own singing live and later enjoyed a successful pop career, touring America in 1972.

 He enjoyed a friendly rivalry with English actor Oliver Reed during the late 1960s and early 1970s.
 Reed would often refer to himself as "Mr. England."
 When Harris would hear him saying that, he would then refer to himself as "Mr. Ireland.".